pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next Drupal/your-first-customization.md

 ## Next Steps

+From here, it's time to see the code in action.
+Start the app if it's not already running and head to `http://localhost:3000/articles`.
+You should see the SSR'd `Articles` page.
+Check `http://localhost:3000/recipes` to see the SSG'd `Recipies` page.

 From this point, you may want to style the `Articles` and `Recipes` components, or move on to another custom page.

 ## Conclusion

 In this guide we created a new page using SSR and SSG utilizing Drupal State to fetch data from our Drupal instance.
+You now have what you need to create pages in Next.js with data sourced from Drupal!